sisoje/viewmodelify-swift/README.md

 ```
 Now tests are easy to implement.

+# Conclusion
+- You can isolate most of the business-logic into a property wrapper.
+- You can inject dependencies with environment.
+- You can test it using ViewInspector without polluting the View.
+- You can reuse the same code in multiple views.

 # Usage
 To hide boilerplate code we use swift macros so every model has boilerplate lines automatically.
 Just use attached macro `ViewModelify` in your code and attach it to the property wrapper that is your decoupled model:
 ```